 - VISP students are not eligible to take any course designated G, K, I, J U or any other letter, or any course number beginning with 6000 or higher

 Can I register for classes before I arrive?

-VISP students cannot sign up for classes before they arrive; course registration (called “program filing”) at Barnard will begin on Friday, January 15.
+VISP students cannot sign up for classes before they arrive; course registration (called “program filing”) at Barnard begins after students arrive on campus.
 The first two weeks of the semester are considered a “shopping period”, during which students can try out various courses, in consultation with their advisers.
 All students must have their final programs approved by their advisers by the second Friday of the semester.

 What types of classes should I be choosing?

 VISP students can take courses in a wide variety of departments while at Barnard.
 Ultimately, student course choices will be influenced by home department policies.
 Please note that generally speaking, the number of a course (1000 through 4999) indicates the level of the course.
 Courses numbered 1000-1999 are generally less advanced that courses labeled 2000-2999, which are less advanced than courses labeled 3000-3999.
 Courses labeled 4000-4999 are hybrid undergraduate/masters courses.
 Also note that generally within the ranges just described, there is no difference in level (for example, a course labeled 3900 is not necessarily more advanced than a course labeled 3002).
 For more detail about individual course offerings, see the Columbia Course Catalogue.